rotki/rotki/docs/contribute.rst

 And then you can attach to it with something like ``sudo py-spy record -o py-spy.profile.svg --pid 60243``, assuming the pid is ``60243``.

+You can also run rotki's dev mode directly by specifying the profile cmd and its args like this: ``pnpm run dev --profiling-cmd py-spy --profiling-args "record -o py-spy-profile.svg --"``

-Once done there will be an svg output at ``py-spy.profile.svg`` which you can see with any svg viewer including the browser and study the flamegraph.
+Once done in both cases there will be an svg output at ``py-spy.profile.svg`` which you can see with any svg viewer including the browser and study the flamegraph.

 rotki Database